-It is essential that the entry of the reference points takes place from the 1st value even if it has not changed.
+It is essential that the entry of the reference points again takes place from the 1st value even if it has not changed.
 If necessary, the values must be entered again.
-If the third reference point is not used, then it must be set to 0.00°C and 0.00 ohm.
+If the third reference point is not used, it should be set to 0.00°C and 0.00 ohm.